sebastienlapierre/oio-docs/doc/install-guide/source/index.rst

 .. only:: ubuntu

-   This guide will show you how to install OpenIO SDS on Ubuntu.
+   This guide will show you how to install OpenIO SDS on Ubuntu 16.04 (Xenial).

 .. only:: debian

-   This guide will show you how to install OpenIO SDS on Debian.
+   This guide will show you how to install OpenIO SDS on Debian 8 (Jessie).

 .. only:: centos

-   This guide will show you how to install OpenIO SDS on CentOS.
+   This guide will show you how to install OpenIO SDS on CentOS 7.

 Contents